 I’m going to focus on the main two here, so you understand.
 If you choose a fast action rod, it will only bend about a foot down the blank so you will feel the pressure much faster.
 This means you’ll feel the nibble better and have an easier time setting the hook on smaller fish.

-Ideally, you want to use a slow action rod for large fish with heavy strikes and fast action rods for smaller fish and finesse angling.
+Ideally, you want to use a slow action rod for large fish with heavy strikes and fast action rods for smaller fish and finesse fishing.

 Rod Material: Graphite vs. Fiberglass